Please note: Spring 2020 rental books can be returned by mail. Visit Barnes and Noble Charlotte for more information.

 Patronizing the campus bookstore helps support other students and a lot of the events and activities you enjoy.
 In fact, proceeds from the Bookstore:

 - provide on-campus employment to 100+ students each year;

-- help build and maintain new facilities like the Student Union and football stadium
+- help build and maintain new facilities such as Popp Martin Student Union and football stadium;

-- support programs like SOAR, Homecoming, Athletics and more
+- and support programs such as SOAR, Homecoming, Athletics and more.

 Sure, it’s possible to save two or three percent if renting books from an online company, but what do they do for your school?